robert17/iotf-rtd/docs/messaging/applications.rst

 Subscribing to device status messages
 -------------------------------------------------------------------------------
-An application may subscribe to monitor status of one or more devices.
+An application can subscribe to monitor status of one or more devices.

 -  Subscribe to topic iot-2/type/**device\_type**/id/**device\_id**/mon

 .. note:: The MQTT "any" wildcard character (+) may be used for any of the following
-    components if you want to subscribe to updates more than one device.
+    components if you want to subscribe to updates from more than one device.

     - device\_type
     - device\_id